jesselansdown/jesselansdown.github.io/research.md

 # Publications
 [See preprints listed on the arXiv](https://arxiv.org/a/0000-0002-8087-1329.html).
 Note: published versions may differ slightly.

-- Synchronising primitive groups of diagonal type exist, *preprint*.
+- Synchronising primitive groups of diagonal type exist, *submitted*.
 With John Bamberg, Michael Giudici, and Gordon F. Royle.
 (See [arXiv](https://arxiv.org/pdf/2104.13355.pdf).)
 - The Non-Existence of Block-Transitive Subspace Designs, *submitted*.
 With Daniel R. Hawtin.
 (See [arXiv](https://arxiv.org/pdf/2102.05142.pdf).)